MK2112/minicorpus/Readme.md

 Files belonging to these chapters are prefixed with `01_`, `02_`, and `03_` respectively.<br>
 Jupyter Notebooks are added for each chapter for documentation and guidance.

-- Chapter `01` is concerned with downloading The Pile Deduplicated and the original MiniPile (for comparison).
+- Chapter `01` is concerned with downloading The Pile Deduplicated and the original MiniPile as baseline.
 Be sure to have enough disk space available.
     - The guide is available in the Jupyter Notebook `01_get_piles.ipynb`.
 - Chapter `02` regards training a [Pythia](https://arxiv.org/abs/2304.01373) [160M](https://huggingface.co/EleutherAI/pythia-160m) model on the original MiniPile and benchmarking it with the [EleutherAI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
     - The guide is available in the Jupyter Notebook `02_eval_160M.ipynb`.
 - Chapter `03` is about reproducing MiniPile from scratch.
 This includes embedding The Pile Deduplicated, clustering the embeddings, and sampling a MiniPile from the clusters in accordance with the [original paper](https://arxiv.org/abs/2304.08442).

-The reproduction of MiniPile was successful.
+We deem our reproduction of MiniPile successful.
 However, our reproduction had to make compromises:
-1. Embedding with E5-Large was replaced with E4-Base-4k, which was smaller and faster, but reported to perform worse than E5-Large representation-wise.
-We addressed this by raising the context window from 512 tokens to 1024 tokens.
+1. Embedding with [E5-Large](https://huggingface.co/intfloat/e5-large) was replaced with [E4-Base-4k](https://huggingface.co/dwzhu/e5-base-4k), which is smaller and faster, but [reported to perform worse](https://mono.software/2024/11/07/testing-embedding-models-rag/) than E5-Large representation-wise.
+We addressed this by raising the context window from E5-large's default 512 tokens to 1024 tokens.
-2. Cluster exclusion was done manually, as per paper, and while we found and excluded the exact same amount of clusters and the same clusters described as examples, differences in cluster selection may have occured.
+2. Cluster exclusion was done manually, as per paper.
+While we found and excluded the exact same amount of clusters and the same clusters described as examples by the paper, differences in cluster selection may have occured.

 The reproduction dataset showed improvements, and therefore deviations, regarding the perplexity scores on the Lambada (Standard + OpenAI) benchmarks, HellaSwag and ARC-Challenge of at most 2.23%.